-- 1. The HDFS federation management feature is currently made available through an allowlist.
-To use it, submit a ticket for application. - 2.
-All EMR versions support ViewFs federation.
-As only HDFS v2.9.0 and later support router-based federation, only EMR v3.x.x and later support router-based federation. - 3.
-Suspending the NameNode role process on a federated node on the Role Management page may affect the cluster scaling, so you need to resume the process first before scaling the cluster. - 4.
-After NameNodes are federated, the fs.defaultFS configurations on different NameNodes will differ.
-When delivering the configuration of the HDFS core-site.xml file, do not select the cluster level; otherwise, the fs.defaultFS values on NameNodes will be overwritten.
-Other configuration files will not be affected.
+1. The HDFS federation management feature is currently made available through an allowlist.
+To use it, submit a ticket for application.

+2. All EMR versions support ViewFs federation.
+As only HDFS v2.9.0 and later support router-based federation, only EMR v3.x.x and later support router-based federation.

+3. Suspending the NameNode role process on a federated node on the Role Management page may affect the cluster scaling, so you need to resume the process first before scaling the cluster.

-- Log in to the EMR console and click a Cluster ID/Name on the Cluster List page to enter the cluster details page. - On the cluster details page, click Cluster Service and select Operation > Federation Management in the topright corner of the HDFS component block to enter the Federation Management page.
+1. Log in to the EMR console and click the ID/Name of the target cluster in the cluster list to go to the cluster details page.

+2. On the cluster details page, click Cluster Service and select Operation > Federation Management in the topright corner of the HDFS component block to enter the Federation Management page.